jeradsteinmann/jeradsteinmann/README.md

 ## Hi there 👋

+You have reached Jerad Steinmann's *readme*!
+I'm currently a Systems Engineer and I'm working to add cloud skills to my toolbox.
+See below for some more quick facts!

+- 🔭 I’m currently working on improving my homelab.
+- 🌱 I’m currently learning Azure-focused cloud skills.
+- 🤔 I’m looking for help with progressing my skillset to advance my career
+- 💬 Ask me about working at a hospital 🎩🤠🎩

 <!--
 **jeradsteinmann/jeradsteinmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.